BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher-options/merge-exported-pdfs.md

 Combines exported PDFs into a single master PDF.

+> [!NOTE]
+> This setting is available in both the **PDM task** and **SOLIDWORKS add-in**.

 This option is for assembly processing.
 It only works when [Export References to File Formats Individually](export-references-individually.md) is enabled, because PDMPublisher needs the assembly references to create the individual PDFs before it can merge them.

 Required setup:

 - Select `PDF` in [File Formats](file-formats.md).
 - Enable [Export References to File Formats Individually](export-references-individually.md).
-- Launch the task on an assembly.
+- Process an assembly: launch the PDM task on an assembly or open the assembly in SOLIDWORKS before publishing from the add-in.

 > [!TIP]
 > Enable [PDF Bookmarks](pdf-bookmarks.md) and [Add Table of Content to Merged PDF](add-table-of-content-to-merged-pdf.md) when the merged PDF needs navigation.